autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 |stealing data| <font style="background-color: #FFEC8B;">causing physical harm</font>|
 ||

-In autonomous/cyber-physical systems, we are more concerned with the second category, \ie active, since we care for the integrity of the system and **safety** -- of the users, the systems and the environment.
-Note that stealing data (proprietary information like system designs, software, user information, \etc) is important but there is a large body of work on how to deal with such issues.
+In autonomous/cyber-physical systems, we are more concerned with the second category, _i.e.,_  active, since we care for the integrity of the system and **safety** -- of the users, the systems and the environment.
+Note that stealing data (proprietary information like system designs, software, user information, _etc._ ) is important but there is a large body of work on how to deal with such issues.
 We will focus more on the **active** attacks.

 There exist many [taxonomies of attacks](https://dl.acm.org/doi/pdf/10.1145/3337791) for autonomous systems but let's focus on the following: